-For this reason, SGI members chant Nam-myoho-renge-kyo to the Gohonzon, which is the scroll that you see in the altar before you.
+For this reason, SGI members chant Nam-myoho-renge-kyo to the Gohonzon, a scroll depicting many states of life and protective forces that come to function on our behalf when we are in rhythm with Nam-myoho-renge-kyo or this causal law in life itself.
 Gohonzon can literally be translated as “Fundamental Object of Devotion.”
 However, on a deeper level, this object of devotion is revolutionary in that it is meant to serve as a mirror for our own lives.

 Down the middle of the Gohonzon, in the larger, bold script are the characters for Nam-myoho-renge-kyo, and just below this appear the characters for “Nichiren.”
 Nichiren put his own name below Nam-myoho-renge-kyo to proclaim that ordinary people and this great law of Buddhahood are one in the same.
 To the left and right of Nam-myoho-renge-kyo are all the various states of life that a human being can have, both positive and negative.
 Nichiren declares, “Illuminated by the light of the five characters of the Mystic Law (Nam-myoho-renge-kyo), they display the dignified attributes that they inherently possess.”
 (The Writings of Nichiren Daishonin, vol. 1, p.
 832) In this way the Gohonzon reveals to us that we possess the great life condition of Buddhahood just as we are.

 The Gohonzon therefore serves as a blueprint for our lives—it shows us clearly that we possess limitless courage, wisdom and compassion in our present form.
 As we practice it, we develop faith in ourselves, and in our ability to surmount any obstacles or suffering.